Hypermind15/Farm-factory/README.md

 # Farm-factory
- A project I initially created in 24 hours, then continued with.
+ A Unity game I initially created in 24 hours, then continued with.
 Build farm buildings which produce resources to upgrade your farm.